News and Stories

 Lucija Brezočnik, IEEE Region 8 Humanitarian Technology Activities Committee

 Based on the previous year’s successful call, we are doing it again!
-The IEEE Region 8 Humanitarian Technology Activities Committee (R8 HTAC) provides seed funding to IEEE Region 8 SIGHT groups to support their upcoming year’s activity through the newly established SIGHT Groups Accelerator Program.
+The IEEE Region 8 Humanitarian Technology Activities Committee (R8 HTAC) provides seed funding to IEEE Region 8 SIGHT groups to support their upcoming year’s activity through the SIGHT Groups Accelerator Program.
 Every SIGHT group that completes the application is eligible for funding up to $300!

 The SIGHT Groups Accelerator Program aims to: